 There are places in this world with natural landscapes so stunning that they don’t seem real even when you are standing in them.
 Plitvice Lakes National Park in central Croatia is one of those magical places.
-Crystal clear water flows through a series of interconnected lakes formed through thousands of years of erosion and travertine deposits.
+Crystal clear water flows through a series of interconnected lakes that were formed through thousands of years of erosion and travertine deposits.
 Thanks to the water’s rich mineral content, its color ranges from electric turquoise to deep emerald when it’s not a mirror image of the sky.
 The lakes are surrounded by chalky limestone cliffs, lush forests, and cascading waterfalls, with hiking trails and wooden boardwalks woven throughout.
-I visited in mid-September, when autumn’s first blush was spreading over the leaves.
-If there was ever an enchanted forest, surely this is it.
+Autumn in Plitvice Lakes is absolutely enchanting.

 Plitvice Lakes National Park is divided into two sections, the “Upper Lakes” and “Lower Lakes,” and features eight different visitors’ courses.
 I followed the “H” course which took me through both sections of the park over a span of about five hours.
 The courses are well marked, though you do need to pay attention when you come to a fork in the trail as some routes can take much longer than others.
-At the time of my visit (mid-September), entrance to the park cost US$16 (110 kunas – Croatia is not on the euro) and was worth every cent.
+Ticket prices vary by season; you can find the latest prices and information here.

 My journey began with a bus ride to the Upper Lakes section of the park followed by a three hour hike down to the main lake.
 From there I rode a small ferry about thirty minutes across Lake Kozjak to reach the park’s spectacular Lower Lakes.
 This last section I unfortunately had to race through in order to catch the last bus back to the parking lot (Entrance 2) at 18:30.
 In hindsight, I would have spent the greater portion of my time exploring the Lower Lakes, which turned out to be more scenic and less crowded.